osisoft/PI-Adapter/V1/Configuration/Egress endpoints configuration.md

     **Note:** `5590` is the default port number.
 If you selected a different port number, replace it with that value.

-    **Examples using curl** (run this command from the same directory where the file is located):
+    Examples using curl (run the commands from the same directory where the file is located):

-    - Add endpoints
+    - _Add endpoints_

         ```bash
         curl -d "@OmfEgress_DataEndpoints.json" -H "Content-Type: application/json" -X POST    "http://localhost:5590/api/v1/configuration/OmfEgress/dataendpoints"